-guest post: reclaiming the ‘creative’ in freelance creative
+guest blog: reclaiming the ‘creative’ in freelance creative / kirby

 I spent all of last year on a self-sanctioned sabbatical from ‘real life’.

 Fed up with my often unbearably overwhelming hometown of London, I moved (quite literally) to the other side of the planet to Melbourne, Australia.
 Melbourne is dubbed the most liveable city in the world, which is ideal when you’re in pursuit of the exact opposite metropolis by-line to “if I can make it there, I’ll make it anywhere”.
 That might be about New York, but Frank may as well have been signing about The Big Smoke too – not just the Apple.

 Lots of friends told me how brave I was as “people never leave London”, but I didn’t feel it.
 I felt like I was running away, a failure, a deserter of the young professional dream.
 I couldn’t hack freelance life any longer, or the constant desire to puke each month when the rent was due.
 Eventually it was the pressure of constantly hustling and searching for the next opportunity – having to say a reflex “YES” to any project that came my way in order to ensure ‘luxuries’ like food on the table – that finally broke me.
 The city that raised me was drowning me, so I escaped before it could swallow me whole.

 Once I’d settled into life Down Under, and the sour taste that was left in my mouth had been washed down by an Adelaide Hills red, I realised that the problem wasn’t London itself.
 The problem was me; it was that I had lost sight of the reasons I wanted to work in a creative field in the first place.
 I wanted to be creative: to make things I care about and work with people who felt the same.